Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 i tested each user story as follows:
 *	Learn What the website is about- go to home page , read about.

-*	See a location based map that states where they are – go to either child friendly/dog friendly – pop up asking can Things Near Me can access the user location - if clicked yes - the map zooms in on location with a marker stating 'YOU ARE HERE' - if no the map shows the location of Manchester with the marker stating foWindow.setContent(browserHasGeolocation ?
-        'Geolocation permissions denied.
+*	See a location based map that states where they are – go to dog friendly – pop up asking can Things Near Me can access the user location - if clicked yes - the map zooms in on location with a marker stating 'YOU ARE HERE' - if no the map shows no location with the marker stating 'Geolocation permissions denied.
 Using default location.' :
         'Error: Your browser doesn\'t support geolocation.'
+    and the autocomplete search bar appears so the user can serach for there location.

 *	To see locations around them on the map marked by markers- once the location is allowed and the map has zoomed in the markers use a animation on drop and drop onto the page